JuzerShakir/Iris_Flower/README.md

 ### Description

 #### About the project
 This is the most famous dataset in ML and best for beginners who wants to get there hands dirty with _ML/Data Science_.
-Having less features and observations of the Iris flower, no missing values or outliers to deal with, this makes implementing ML models easier and simple.
+Having less features and observations of the Iris flowers, no missing values or outliers to deal with, this makes implementing ML models easier and simple.

 #### What needs to be done
 "Describe how are you going to solve this project.
 How are you going to approach it?"